Glasgow University Muslim Students Association: Charity Week

-Every year in October, GUMSA participates in Charity week with Islamic societies (also known as 'isoc/isocs') across the UK to raise money for orphans and needy children.
-Activities change on a yearly basis, however in previous years these have included football tournaments, bake sales, speaker events as well as dinners.
-During this week GUMSA raised over £4,015.11 in 2017.
+Every year in October, GUMSA participates in Charity Week with Islamic societies across the UK to raise money for orphans and needy children.
+Activities change on a yearly basis.
+In previous years these have included football tournaments, bake sales, and speaker events, as well as dinners.
+In 2017, GUMSA raised over £4,015.

 Islam Awareness Week

 Islam Awareness Week normally takes place in February with an aim of uniting the interfaith community of Glasgow University Campus.
 There is a stall daily during the week outside the Glasgow University Library for individuals to ask questions about Islam and find out more about the faith.
 The following events are also regular occurrences: